Maikor/DEVNET-1980-CL-Cancun-2019/_wkinstructions/2019-10-19-step-3-salt-in-action.md

 salt r1 net.rollback
 ```

-Congratulations with Salt workshop completion!
+Congratulations with Salt basic training completion!
 Now you should have a understanding how Salt architecture looks like,
 main pros and cons for Salt and you are ready to elaborate your further knowledge on Salt!